 Many prepaid credit cards have fees attached to them and limitations on transactions.
 Prepaid cards won’t help build your credit because they do not report to the credit agencies, making secured credit cards a more attractive offer for helping you boost low credit scores over time.
 Prepaid cards also offer very limited rewards incentives compared to most major credit cards.

 Who should get a prepaid card?

-Prepaid cards and debit cards from our partners allow cashless shopping without a credit check, making them ideal for parents with teenage children, those with low credit scores and those who are wary of going into debt.
+Prepaid cards and debit cards allow cashless shopping without a credit check, making them ideal for parents with teenage children, those with low credit scores and those who are wary of going into debt.
 With these cards, you only spend the money that you deposit, giving you the ability to track your expenses and easily limit your spending.

 If you’re looking for a way to build credit, prepaid cards are not a good option for you.
 In order for your credit score to improve, you have to prove that you are creditworthy by effectively managing a line of credit.
 Because prepaid cards aren’t technically considered a line of credit, your spending habits aren’t reported to credit agencies.